 The original LAUNCH Program in California was in Alameda County.
 Following its successes, CA LAUNCH has expanded to three additional counties in California: Fresno, Nevada, and San Francisco.
 The expansion counties are building the infrastructure across systems (Community based organizations, Public Health home visiting programs, Mental Health agencies and Early Childhood Systems) to integrate and coordinate mental health supports to home visiting programs and their staff.

-Mental Health Consultation in Home Visiting Resources
+More Mental Health Consultation in Home Visiting Resources

-CA Project LAUNCH Program Support and Training
+CA Project LAUNCH Program Support 4 ways to participate

-- Monthly Reflective Practice Supports
+- Monthly Reflective Community of Practice Supports

 Depression in Mothers: More than the Blues

 This toolkit contains strategies and information to help providers work with mothers who may be depressed.
 Facts about depression, signs of more serious depression, activities, and resources are included.